jaysyrk/vakt-os/README.md

 <summary><b>OS updates (unvalidated)</b></summary>

 > **Never survived a real reboot.** Read [docs/OS_UPDATES.md](docs/OS_UPDATES.md)
-> before using this on anything you can’t recover by hand.
+> before using this on anything you can't recover by hand.

 A/B updates for the kernel and image itself, not just packages.
 The boot medium (slot A) is never written to; an update lands as slot B on